To set up date periods, click Administration->Periods:

 Though periods come preloaded, to add a new period, simply click the “+” button in the upper left.
 You’ll be prompted to enter:

-Once the periods are entered, you can set periods Active or Locked as needed.
+Once the periods are entered, you can set certain periods to Active or Locked as desired for timesheet entry.

-– Only applies to Weekly periods that are used for timesheets; While this column shows when you load Month, Quarter, Half, Year, and Sprint period types, it will not impact these period types.
+– Only applies to Weekly periods that are used for timesheets; While this column shows when you are filtered on Monthly, Quarterly, and other period types, it will not impact these period types.

 – Use: When checked, the weekly period appears on the Time>Track page as an available weekly time period for time tracking.
 When un-checked, the weekly period does not appear thus making that weekly period un-accessible to be seen.
 This applies to timesheets in all status states.

-An example when a Weekly time period is un-checked: Let’s say we are in March 2021, and, as normal business process, the previous quarter time periods are deactivated.
+An example when a Weekly time period is un-checked: Let’s say we are in March 2021.
+And, as normal business process, the previous quarter time periods are in-activated.
 A project manager finds a time entry mistake back in November 2020.
 The resource is asked to correct that timesheet.
 They go to Time>Track and look for that weekly time period.
-They will not find that time period because that time period is deactivated.
+They will not find that time period because that time period is in-activated.
 To make the adjustment, the Admin will activate the time period, the resource will make an adjustment to the timesheet and submit it for approval.
-Once the timesheet is approved, that weekly time period can be deactivated.
+Once the timesheet is approved, that weekly time period can be in-activated.

 Note: The active/inactive flag has no impact on direct entry of actuals on the Assignments pages, only timesheets.